rumblelog/bettel-royale/README.md

     picked up by the tool as being used in the respective channels in any visible way.

+## Handling username changes over time

+Whenever a user is referenced, there usually will be an *ID* and a *name* column.
+Out of these, the *ID* column is the "more exact" one as it allows assocating all names a user ever had to the same user.
+However, that column can rarely also be `NULL` at least temporarily.

+In the rare case where the tool is unable to find a user ID associated with the name (e.g. a Discord archive ran late and the user changed their user name so quickly that it escaped the tool entirely), the ID will be `NULL` and only the name column will contain a value.

+If you want accurate data for analysis, you most likely want to reference via *ID*, or at least re-resolve the latest name of a user through the ID as was done for the example queries, rather than rely on the name column since that value will change over time for the same user.

 For examples on how to write queries against this data you can check out [sql/queries/](sql/queries/).

+## Pronouns

+Rumble Royale allows users to assign their own pronouns.
+However, this introduces complexity to reversing the collected data to as close to original as
+possible: Especially the singular `they` pronouns can easily be mixed up with references to multiple persons or items.

+This is a known issue still being worked on.
+For now, we only extract literal Discord usernames from the interaction messages but leave the pronouns intact as if they are part of the base template of the message.
+That means interactions will be duplicated but with different pronouns.

+As a consequence of this, it is currently recommended to filter for interaction messages with `LIKE '%...%'` instead of looking for specific IDs.